Department of Information Technology

 Program Educational Objectives (PEOs)

-PEO 2 : The graduates will exhibit effective communication, teamwork, commitment to quality, and professional ethics to pursue a successful career in industry, public services, and research & development.
+PEO 2 : Communication & Leadership with quality: Enrich the graduates with strong interpersonal & collaborative skills along with adherence to quality and professional ethics, empowering them to pursue successful careers in industry, public service, and research & development.

 Program Specific Outcomes (PSOs)